ADBMS620/Data-cloud02/docs/week-3/quick-sort.md

 The primary goal of the quicksort algorithm is to efficiently sort an array or list of elements by using a divide-and-conquer approach, partitioning the array around a <b>pivot</b> element and recursively sorting the resulting sub-arrays.
 ## Keywords
 <b>Pivot,Divide and Conquer, Partition the Array, Recurssion.</b>
+## Introduction
+Quicksort is a <b>divide-and-conquer</b> algorithm.
+It works by selecting a <b>pivot</b> element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
+For this reason, it is sometimes called partition-exchange sort.
+The sub-arrays are then sorted recursively.
+This can be done in-place, requiring small additional amounts of memory to perform the sorting.